eappel/VidClips/README.md

 # README

 This is my final project for CS 2049 - Intermediate iOS Development.
 It was built in a week and a half so it is still pretty fragile.
-For a list of known bugs, [click here](https://github.com/eappel/VidClips#bugs).
+For a list of known bugs, [see below](https://github.com/eappel/VidClips#bugs).

 ##RUNNING THE PROJECT
 This project uses cocoa pods, so make sure to build from the workspace file, not the xcodeproj.